 From the park, walk south on Main St. The entire Main St. Historic District can be seen in about a day.
 It’s an easy walk and there are plenty of restaurants and bars when you feel like taking a break.
 When the weather is nice you can enjoy an alfresco table.

-The Wilson Building is my favorite in the area.
+This is my favorite building in the area.
 I’ve photographed it many times trying to find the perfect angle.
 I’ve always thought it had a distinctly European flavor to it.
 I like the rounded corners and the tall columns supporting it.
 Wiki says it was modeled after the famous opera house, The Palais Garnier, in Paris, France.
-I don’t think it’s quite as opulent but at the time of it’s completion, it was the tallest building in Dallas, and considered a premier commercial building.
+I don’t think it’s quite as opulent but at the time of its completion, it was the tallest building in Dallas and considered a premier commercial building.
 It was completed in 1904.

-The Kirby Building is sort of a sister building to the Adolphus Hotel.
-Completed in 1913, it is historically known as the Busch building because it was developed by Adolphus Busch of the famous Anheiuser Busch brewery.
+This is sort of a sister building to the Adolphus Hotel.
+Completed in 1913, it is historically known as the Busch building because it was developed by Adolphus Busch of the famous Anheuser Busch brewery.
 It’s now a luxury residential building.

 One block over on Elm St. is the Majestic Theater.
-The interior is extremely ornate and I recommend you try to see it.
+The interior is extremely ornate and I recommend you try to see it on your Dallas walking tour.
 It’s done in a Baroque style, with beautiful crystal chandeliers, a double marble staircase and lots of gold leaf.
 It is still a functioning theater, hosting live acts and cultural events, so you may have to plan a visit on the evening of a performance.

-I’ll finish my walk with this photograph of a big Texas sky.
+I’ll finish my Dallas walking tour with this photograph of a big Texas sky.
 It’s a rare day we don’t have some good cloud action in Dallas.
 When I see a storm coming in, or a particularly beautiful sky, I try to go for a photo walk because, let’s face it, a good sky makes for a better photograph.